2D Map

 You can narrow down what appears on the map using the activity filters:

-3. Use additional filters for band and mode to refine further.
+- Use the band and mode filters in the panel to refine further.

 Map Tile Layer